WDI-SEA/notes/05-node-express/express-mongoose/readme.md

 });
 ```

-Now run the app with `nodemon index.js` to see the result!
+Now run the app with `nodemon` to see the result!
 You can define class methods in a similar manner by attaching the method to `.statics` instead of `.methods`

 ## Interacting with MongoDB's CRUD